ArmondoDauti/RStudios---Data-Visualisation/README.md

 # RStudios---Data-Visualisation

+🎬 Movie Data Analysis in RStudio

 This project demonstrates my ability to handle a complete data analysis workflow using R and RStudio — from importing a raw CSV file, cleaning and exploring the data, to producing clear visualisations using ggplot2.

 Rather than providing instructions to reproduce the work, this README explains the steps I personally executed to achieve the analysis shown.

 📁 Dataset

-I worked with a dataset named MoviesRatingRottenTomato.csv containing 74 films.
+I worked with a dataset named movie_data.csv containing 74 films.
 It included the following key variables:

 Column	Description
 Film	Movie title